dylanbeaudette/2015-DSM-Madion/README.md

 1. May 4 thru 8:
  * decide on what to keep / remove in hz-prob paper
  * decide on what to emphasize in the AQP paper
- * decide on what platform to use for presentations / papers
+ * decide on what platform to use for presentations [.Rpres or .Rmd?] / papers [markdown / pandoc]
- * decide on revision control method
+ * decide on revision control method [github]
  * outline both presentation slides

 2. May 11 thru 15: